 The workgroup conducted a series of informal odor surveys between Nov.
 2002 and Aug.
 2004 to gather information about the frequency and strength of the odors.
 The surveys were initially mailed or delivered to those that attended the public hearing and those that lived near the plant.
 The surveys were also announced in the local paper.
 Those who participated in the surveys recorded several odor events ranging from mild to extremely unpleasant.
 An attempt was made to correlate the odor events with plant activities, but there was no consistent pattern.
 It appeared that the odor events were more likely to occur based on the weather conditions.
 In general, most of the odor events occurred on warm days when there was a light breeze.

-The previous owner formed a Quality Action Team (QAT) to evaluate odor causing activities and make recommendations for improvements to reduce odors.
+The previous owner formed a Quality Action Team to evaluate odor causing activities and make recommendations for improvements to reduce odors.
 Several improvements were implemented that may have reduced odors.
 An odor questionnaire was mailed to all residences in The Dalles in early Sept.
-2005 and a Town Hall meeting was held on Sept.
+2005 and DEQ held a public meeting on Sept.
 14, 2005.
-Of the 8,757 surveys mailed, the DEQ received 724 and 288 of the respondents clearly identified the tie treatment plant as a source of odors.
+Of the 8,757 surveys mailed, DEQ received 724 and 288 of the respondents clearly identified the tie treatment plant as a source of odors.